CredentialEngine/CredentialRegistry/docs/07_search.md

 You can also use community specific endpoints, i.e: `/api/{community-name}/search`

-For communities, like `credential-registry` which has specific resource types, you can also use endpoints like `/api/{community-name}/{type}/search`.
+For communities, like `ce-registry` which has specific resource types, you can also use endpoints like `/api/{community-name}/{type}/search`.

 The search params are described below: